Join 13,000 attendees at the AI & Big Data Expo in Silicon Valley next month

 Global AI & Big Data Conference & Exhibition showcasing the next generation technologies in AI with an aim to deliver AI for a smarter future.
 The AI Expo explores key trends in Machine Learning, Quantum Computing, Artificial Intelligence, Big Data Robotics, Infrastructure, Health Care, Cyber-Security, Self-Driving Cars, Chatbots, Virtual Assistants, Banking, Defence and Diversity in AI and its impacts on the global economy.

-The AI & Big Data Expo is co-hosted alongside the IoT Tech Expo, the largest Blockchain Expo and Cyber Security & Cloud Expo.
-As a whole, the event will attract in excess of 13,000 attendees for two days of insightful content covering the whole ecosystem surrounding AI, Big Data, IoT, Blockchain, Cyber Security & Cloud.
+The AI & Big Data Expo is co-hosted alongside the IoT Tech Expo, the largest Blockchain Expo, Cyber Security & Cloud Expo, and new for 2020; 5G Expo.
+As a whole, the event will attract in excess of 9,000 attendees for two days of insightful content covering the whole ecosystem surrounding AI, Big Data, IoT, Blockchain, 5G, and Cyber Security & Cloud.

 Our high-level conferences will bring together forward thinking brands, market leaders, AI & Big Data evangelists and hot start-ups to explore and debate the advancements in Artificial Intelligence, the impacts within the Enterprise & Consumer sectors as well as Development platforms and Digital Transformation opportunities.